churchmanlab/genewalk/README.md

                         network.
   --nproc NPROC         The number of processors to use in a multiprocessing
                         environment.
+  --nreps_graph NREPS_GRAPH
+                        The number of repeats to run when calculating node vectors on the "real" network graph.
+  --nreps_null NREPS_NULL
-  --nreps NREPS         The number of repeats to run when calculating node
-                        vectors, and the null distribution.
+                        The number of repeats to run when calculating node vectors on the random network graphs for constructing the null distribution.
   --alpha_fdr ALPHA_FDR
                         The false discovery rate to use when calculating the final statistics.
   --save_dw SAVE_DW     If True, the full DeepWalk object for each repeat is
                         saved in the project folder.
 This can be useful for debugging but the files are typically very large.
+  --random_seed RANDOM_SEED
+                        If given, the random number generator will be seeded with the given value.
+This should only be used if the goal is to deterministically reproduce a prior result obtained with the same random seed.

 ```